scrum-1/horosim/docs/Installation.md

 Now we need to install the OpenGL and GLUT libraries (Yes, they are very old but they are easy to use and install).

 The easiest option is to download them already compiled.
 They are available [here](https://www.transmissionzero.co.uk/software/freeglut-devel/).
 Select the "Download freeglut 3.0.0 for MinGW" option, download the zip file and extract it.
-First, we need to copy the freeglut.dll file in the bin folder to the folder that conatins the binaries of the c++ compiler.
+First, we need to copy the freeglut.dll file in the bin folder to the folder that contains the binaries of the c++ compiler.
 In  my case, it is located here : C:\Program Files (x86)\mingw-w64\i686-8.1.0-posix-dwarf-rt_v6-rev0\mingw32\bin.
 Second, we need to copy the GL folder in the include folder to the include folder of the compiler.
 In  my case, it is located here : C:\Program Files (x86)\mingw-w64\i686-8.1.0-posix-dwarf-rt_v6-rev0\mingw32\include.
 Thus, I have now a GL folder inside the include folder of the compiler.
 Finally, we need to copy libfreeglut.a and libfreeglut_static.a from the lib folder to the lib folder of the compiler.
 In  my case, it is located here : C:\Program Files (x86)\mingw-w64\i686-8.1.0-posix-dwarf-rt_v6-rev0\mingw32\lib.
 In all cases, do not copy the folders called x64.

 The compiler and the libraries are installed.